Customer Loyalty Programs: The Ultimate Guide

 One of the key targets of a successful program is the ability to retain customers.
 According to a study by Marketing Metrics, the probability of selling to an existing customer is at least three times higher than selling to a prospective customer.2 So maximizing retention means an easier sell.

 A successful program should be structured to incent more purchases among loyalty members in a way that doesn’t “give away the farm.”
-More than 60% of loyalty program members report modifying their spending to maximize loyalty benefits.3 So achieving this goal is attainable with the right structure in place.
+More than 60% of loyalty program members report modifying their spending to maximize loyalty benefits.3 Achieving this goal is attainable with the right structure in place.

 Loyalty programs provide more than one “win-win” for businesses and consumers.
 In addition to providing more value for customers and more revenue for businesses, loyalty programs also provide critical insights on customer behavior.
 Convincing customers to participate in a program provides a way to learn more about them, including what they like and how they shop.
 Gaining clear insight on loyal consumers provides opportunity for meaningful engagement, which results in a better customer service experience.